hereditary hemorrhagic telangiectasia

-Forms of hereditary hemorrhagic telangiectasia include type 1, type 2, type 3, and juvenile polyposis/hereditary hemorrhagic telangiectasia syndrome.
+There are several forms of hereditary hemorrhagic telangiectasia, distinguished mainly by their genetic cause but with some differences in patterns of signs and symptoms.
 People with type 1 tend to develop symptoms earlier than those with type 2, and are more likely to have blood vessel malformations in the lungs and brain.
 Type 2 and type 3 may be associated with a higher risk of liver involvement.
 Women are more likely than men to develop blood vessel malformations in the lungs with type 1, and are also at higher risk of liver involvement with both type 1 and type 2.
 Individuals with any form of hereditary hemorrhagic telangiectasia, however, can have any of these problems.

 Juvenile polyposis/hereditary hemorrhagic telangiectasia syndrome is a condition that involves both arteriovenous malformations and a tendency to develop growths (polyps) in the gastrointestinal tract.
-Types 1, 2 and 3 do not appear to increase the likelihood of such polyps.
+Hereditary hemorrhagic telangiectasia types 1, 2 and 3 do not appear to increase the likelihood of such polyps.

 The incidence of hereditary hemorrhagic telangiectasia is difficult to determine because the severity of symptoms can vary widely and some symptoms, such as frequent nosebleeds, are common in the general population.
 In addition, arteriovenous malformations may be associated with other medical conditions.
 Hereditary hemorrhagic telangiectasia is widely distributed, occurring in many ethnic groups around the world.
 It is believed to affect between 1 in 5,000 and 1 in 10,000 people.